 Note: Border authorities have the final say over who gains entry into the Schengen Area.
 Simply holding an approved ETIAS does not guarantee entry.

 If the application is rejected, an email detailing the reasons for the denial will be sent alongside instructions for how to make an appeal.
-The appeal process will be handled by the country where the traveler intended to initially enter.
+The appeal process will be handled by the country where the traveller intended to initially enter.

 Why the Need for ETIAS?